bwarren2/voting_datascience/PITCHME.md

 ---

-Whiteness of county _isn't_ as strongly related to +Trump voting in the majority of the chart; undereducation (and poverty) are.
+Whiteness of county _isn't_ as strongly related to +Trump voting in the majority of the chart; HS-education & less (and poverty) are.

 ---

-This is important, because the "Trumpists are racists!!!" explanation doesn't obviously explain this data.
+This is important, because the "Trump supporters are racist" explanation doesn't obviously explain this data.

 ---